Book a Free Consultation

 What is Australia’s Fair Work Act and What Does it Cover?

-The Fair Work Act of 2009 (the Act) is one of the many pieces of legislation that governs the relationship between individuals in most private workplaces in Australia.
-The terms and conditions within the Act are intended to provide a balanced framework for the relationship between both the employer and the employee, as well as between separate employees within the workplace.
-The Act was also created to promote national economic prosperity and social inclusion to the employees.
-Legislators purport to plan to accomplish this by doing the following:
+The Fair Work Act 2009 (the Act) governs the relationship between individuals in most private workplaces across Australia.
+It establishes a balanced framework for interactions between employers and employees, as well as among employees within the workplace.
+Legislators designed the Act to promote national economic prosperity and social inclusion for employees.
+They aim to achieve this by:

-setting out the rights and responsibilities for employees,
+• defining the rights and responsibilities of employees,

-providing for compliance and enforcement of the Act,
+• ensuring compliance with and enforcement of the Act, and

 The Importance of the National Employment Standards

-The Fair Work Act also provides a guaranteed safety net for employers via enforceable minimum terms and conditions that employers must have, regardless of the industry, business size, or the unique characteristics of the business.
-These are the 10 National Employment Standards, each of which will be looked at in relative detail:
+The Fair Work Act also guarantees a safety net for employers by establishing enforceable minimum terms and conditions that apply across all industries, business sizes, and operational contexts.
+These minimum standards are set out in the 10 National Employment Standards (NES), each of which will be examined in detail.

 01